-One of the best base layers is a vital piece of clothing for any outdoor activity – especially when the weather is colder.
-Using a layering system with your outfit is the only way to ensure you stay warm and dry, but can also cool down when you need to.
-It's essential knowledge for outdoor types.
-The base layer is designed to be worn next to the skin, and is the first of many thin layers that any sensible system rests upon.
-If you're hiking, for example, you might add a fleece and one of the best waterproof jackets on top.
-You can add and remove layers as needed, to keep you at the right temperature whatever the weather throws at you.
+One of the best base layers forms the foundation of any sensible outdoorsperson's clothing.
+Especially when the weather is cold, using a layering system with your outfit is the only way to ensure you stay warm and dry, but can also cool down when you need to.
+The base layer, as you might have guessed, is the first of many thin layers designed to be added or removed at will, to ensure you stay a comfortable temperature, whatever activity you're embarking on and whatever the weather is doing.
+If you're hiking, for example, you might add a fleece jacket and one of the best waterproof jackets on top.

 There are many (many) ingenious hybrid fabrics used in base layers, from carbon fibre to silver, but they can broadly be split into two camps: those made from merino wool and those created using synthetic fibres.